Choosing a Reiki Master/Teacher

 - do they belong to any Reiki association?

 - will you, as a student, be eligible for Reiki practitioners insurance?

 - what is their Reiki Lineage?
 (Reiki Masters are able to trace their Reiki family tree back to Usui - this shows they are Reiki Masters).

 - do they know about National Occupational Standards (NOS) and Voluntary Self Regulation (VSR)?
 (This question is important if you want to become a 'Professional Practitioner).
 Most students start off wanting to 'do' Reiki just for themselves and family but then find they want to take things further.
 If the Reiki Master you have chosen is not aware of NOS & VSR it does not mean you need to find one that does.
 But, it does mean that you may have to have additional training to cover certain aspects in the NOS if this is the route your pathway takes you.

 You will probably think of other questions you will want to ask.
 The important thing is that you feel totally at ease with the person who will be training you.
 Some students prefer 1 to 1 training; others prefer to be in a group.
 The choice is yours.

-It is important to note that some students take Reiki 1, 11 and 111 with different teachers each time.
+As you grow with Reiki it is important to note that some students pathways take them to learn Reiki 1, 11 and 111 with different teachers each time.
+This is fine.

 There are no 'rules' as such, just go with what feels right.